tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 Joe stood nearby, rifle leveled, his breath slow and focused.
 The bullets he fired were ceremonial, silver-cast and marked with ash and pollen.
 Each one struck with meaning.

 Keeton screamed like something dying.
 His voice scraped against the trailer’s walls as flames began to rise from underneath.
-Black smoke licked upward, then billowed into the sky.

 The tinder placed below had caught.
 Smoke coiled into the night sky, carrying something foul and wrong.
 The fire grew, hungry and bright, fed not only by gasoline but by intention.
 By design.